karottenreibe/karottenreibe.github.com/_posts/2009-10-22-ruby-c-extension-4.markdown

     after having escaped the first
     part of the wild maze he got himself into last time.
-title: Ruby C Extensions -- Part 4
+title: Ruby C Extensions Part 4 -- rake-compiler
 ---

 This is part 4 of my exploits